|

 On the book Getting Things Done (by david allen): I've read GTD and a number of other books on time management that I don't mention much here.
 Almost all of them recommend a whole lot of high level thinking and planning.
 I don't do that.
 The strategy employed by the majority of time management books, including GTD, is just not for me.

-My monologue on work projects and tools that you should probably skip:
+My monologue on work projects and TOOLS that you should probably skip:

 You can start using a google spreadsheet to manage your work projects, but it won't go too far.
 Although a spreadsheet counts as a professional tool, it's not a database, and it can't track historical data in cells (without major surgery).
 So it can't show me a burndown chart, or a delta over time with a sane UI.
 A spreadsheet is fine for very small projects.
 It falls down when there are too many tasks/projects and too much metadata.